| Introduction to the NEC

 as law by many States and local jurisdictions in the USA.

-he purpose of the NEC is the practical safeguarding of persons and property
+The Purpose of the NEC. he purpose of the NEC is the practical safeguarding of persons and property

 from the hazards arising from the use of electricity.
 Many persons doing